matt423/underscore-string-rails/README.md

 # underscore-string-rails

-This includes the underscore string library in your application
+This includes the [underscore.string](https://github.com/epeli/underscore.string) library in your application

 ## Installation